I am from Ukraine, from a beautiful city called Lviv.

 This is how I got interested and started working in Ultrasonics and non-destructive testing at the University of Warwick.
 I am thrilled that I had made this rather bold step, as the amount of exciting applications is huge, and they really resonate with my desire to make the world a better place.
 Plus, I bring my experience in the field of Liquid Crystals and Optics, so I can make some new and amazing things happen.

-Now I am a mom of two lovely girls, I love my work and teaching, and I do my best to share my passion for my research with others.
+Now I am a mom of three: two lovely girls and a boy, balancing work and family.
+I love my work and teaching, and I do my best to share my passion for my research with others.